FOTF-Logo-Stretch-Color.png

 Pro #2: "Abortion Solves Overpopulation"

-The idea that overpopulation is solved by abortion has a few flaws.
-For one, the U.S. has enough capacity to feed twice the amount of people it currently does.
-Additionally, if foreign countries tweak agricultural processes, they won’t need the food exports that the U.S. provides.
-So food will certainly not be scarce if abortions cease to exist.
+The idea that overpopulation is solved by abortion is completely flawed.
+For one, there wouldn’t be a lack of sustenance without abortion.
+The U.S. has enough capacity to feed twice the amount of people it currently does.
+And if foreign countries were to simply tweak their agricultural processes, they wouldn’t need the food exports that the U.S. provides (and consequently, leave us with even more).
+Plus, we are only getting more efficient: food is made on the least amount of land than ever before.

-Another challenge to the overpopulation argument is that lower birth rates naturally lead to higher economic consumption and output.
-This means that even if abortions continue or even increase, carbon emissions will remain consistent.
-In fact, studies show that couples with no children can produce even more harmful emissions, so children can actually be thought to benefit the issue at hand rather than exaggerate it.
+Another consideration is emissions.
+Lower birth rates naturally lead to higher economic consumption and output.
+This means that even if abortions were to surge, carbon emissions remain consistent.
+In fact, studies show that couples with no children can produce even more harmful emissions, so children can actually be thought to benefit the issue rather than exaggerate it.

-Plus, with all the environmental, physical and emotional toll on our current culture – why wouldn’t we want even more fresh minds coming together to help solve those issues?
+It also leads to lack of pure and new life in a corrupted world.
+This reduces genetic diversity and stifles problem-solving and innovation.
+With the heavy cultural toll we’re currently experiencing – why wouldn’t we want new and fresh minds to help solve those issues?
 The gift of life is not obstructive, as some may say.
-It can instead be a breath of fresh air for our hurting world if we allow it.
+It can instead be a breath of fresh air for our hurting world… but only if we allow it.

 Pro #3: "Banning Abortion Only Reduces the Number of Safe Abortions"

 We’ve all seen protestors with a symbolic hanger, indicating a time before Roe v.
 Wade when abortions were self-performed.
 Understandably, the concept of reverting back to that method strikes fear in many women.
 But the statement, “banning abortion doesn’t reduce abortions, just illegal ones,” is not entirely true.
-In a study that reviewed women who were denied abortions because of gestational age limits, two-thirds carried their pregnancy to term.
+In a study that reviewed women who were denied abortion, the majority carried their pregnancy to term.
 Similar focus groups in other countries reveal nearly the same results.

 In addition, the year abortion was legalized in the U.S. (1973), more women died from legal abortions than illegal abortions: 19 died from a back-alley abortion, and 25 died from a “safe” abortion.

-Regardless, though most women will carry their child to term rather than attempting to illegally abort, the goal is to eliminate the need for it entirely.
-Women shouldn’t have to dread motherhood or adoption, and they certainly shouldn’t risk their lives to avoid it.
-As mentioned in above – we must support women and families beyond birth and cultivate a positive and supportive experience to protect women and preborn children.
+Regardless, though most women will carry their child to term rather than attempting to illegally abort, the goal is that women want to choose life.
+They shouldn’t have to dread a post-Roe world, and certainly shouldn’t dread it so much that they would rather risk their lives than choose to parent or place for adoption.
+As I said before, we must support women and families beyond birth and cultivate a positive and supportive experience to protect women and preborn children.

 Pro #4: "Abortion is Contraception"

-Some advocate that the difference between birth control and abortion is minimal, or even non-existent.
-About half of the women receiving abortions have undergone one or more abortions previously, which can also indicate the cultural reliance on it as contraception.
+Some people believe that the difference between birth control and abortion is minimal (or even non-existent).
+About half of the women receiving abortions have undergone one or more abortions previously, which can also indicate a repetitive reliance on it as contraception.
 But the reason abortion and birth control are not the same is simple: life is defined as constant growth.
 Egg and sperm will remain dormant forever if they do not meet.
 However, the process after fertilization leads to life outside the womb when uninterrupted.
-One is a life, one isn’t.
+One is a growing life, one isn’t.

 Since growth begins at fertilization and ends at death, why would life in the womb be any different than another stage of life (i.e., toddler vs. teenager vs. adult)?
 Because dependency varies between life stages, it doesn’t mean value should.
 Therefore, personhood status should begin at fertilization rather than a blurred line somewhere between viability and birth.
 This would entirely invalidate the concept that abortion is another form of contraception.